 Whichever strategy you choose, just make sure you stick with it!
 A mixed strategy can work because the game is very luck dependent, but it’s better to have a strategy, stick to it and make the dice do what you want.

-Play according to what the game theme suggests – attack the other monsters and fight to be the monster in charge of Tokyo!
+Play according to what the game theme suggests – hit the other monsters to be the monster in charge of Tokyo!

-This works best with a group of 2,3 or 5 players because the ratio of people attacking from within Tokyo to people attacking Tokyo is more favourable.
+This works best with a group of 2,3 or 5 players because the ratio of people hitting from within Tokyo to people hitting Tokyo is more favorable.
 In a 4 player game, it is particularly difficult.
 In a 6 player game, it is only effective if the other player in Tokyo is also playing aggressively.

 With 4 or 6 players there are too many monsters outside of Tokyo to deal damage to you.
-So it becomes more difficult to stay in Tokyo for a whole turn to collect the victory points and have the chance to do the attacks you want to make.
+So it becomes more difficult to stay in Tokyo for a whole turn to collect the victory points and have the chance to dish out the hits you want to.

-It can still be effective with groups of 4 players if you play with a group who are only interested in collecting victory points instead of attacking.
+It can still be effective with groups of 4 players if you play with a group who are only interested in collecting victory points instead of hitting other monsters.
 Then you stand more of a chance of staying in Tokyo for a full turn without taking too much damage.

 Remember that the ratio changes during the game as players are eliminated.
 So you could go for an aggressive strategy and enter Tokyo when the odds are more favourable.